Syrian occupation of Lebanon: Occupation period

-By October 1976, Syria had caused significant damage to the strength of the leftists and their Palestinian allies, but at a meeting of the Arab League, it was forced to accept a ceasefire.
+By October 1976, Syria had significantly weakened the leftists and their Palestinian allies, but at a meeting of the Arab League, it was forced to accept a ceasefire.
 The League ministers decided to expand an existing small Arab peacekeeping force in Lebanon.
 It grew to be a large deterrent force consisting almost entirely of Syrian troops.
 The Syrian military intervention was thus legitimized and received subsidies from the Arab League for its activities.

 In the late 1980s, General Michel Aoun was appointed President of the Council of Ministers by President Amine Gemayel, a controversial move since Aoun was a Maronite Christian and the post was by unwritten convention reserved for a Sunni Muslim.
 Muslim ministers refused to serve in Aoun's government, which was not recognized by Syria.
 Two rival administrations were formed: a military one under Aoun in East Beirut and a civilian one under Selim el-Hoss based in West Beirut; the latter gained the support of the Syrians.
 Aoun opposed the Syrian presence in Lebanon, citing the 1982 UN Security Council Resolution 520.

-Defending Syrian military presence by portraying Lebanon as an integral part of the Syrian nation and denying allegations of Soviet support, Hafez al-Assad stated to The New York Times in 1983: “Lebanon and Syria are one single people, one single nation.
+Defending Syrian military presence by portraying Lebanon as an integral part of the Syrian nation and denying allegations of Soviet support, Hafez al-Assad stated to The New York Times in 1983: "Lebanon and Syria are one single people, one single nation.
 We may be divided into two independent states, but that does not mean that we are two different nations...
 I would even argue that the feeling of kinship between Syria and Lebanon runs deeper than it does between states in the United States...
 Soviet Union is not in Lebanon and never was present there, neither before nor after the Israeli invasion.
 If the aim is to do away with the Syrian presence in Lebanon, Syria, as I told you, has been at home in Lebanon for centuries.
-Eight years ago, we answered the call of the President of the Lebanese republic and the heart-rending call of the Lebanese people.”
+Eight years ago, we answered the call of the President of the Lebanese republic and the heart-rending call of the Lebanese people."